Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship: Case Study

 \subsection{Investigation on the Influence of Inaccurate System Parameters}

-Due to the measurement error, it is likely that the system parameters, used for deriving the policy, are different from the actual ones.
-To investigate the influence of the inaccurate system parameters on the DR targeting results, we consider two inaccurate policies built by the inaccurate transmission limits, namely $\bm{\hat{f}}_1=0.9\bm{f}$ and $\bm{\hat{f}}_2=1.1\bm{f}$, where $\bm{f}$ denotes the original line flow limits.
-And we denote the policies built under $\bm{\hat{f}}_1$ and $\bm{\hat{f}}_2$ as policy 1 and policy 2 in the following discussion.
-The results under the policy based on the accurate parameters and the results under policy 1 and policy 2 are shown in Fig. \ref{Fig 8}, where the number of the targeted nodes is set as 5 and the element in the weight vector $\bm{w}$ is set as 1.1.
-The reference value of LMP is set as 70 \$/MW and 60 \$/MW, respectively.
-For the first LMP reference value, the averaged LMP can be reduced to the reference point.
-However, for the second one, it cannot be reduced to the reference point with only 5 targeted nodes.
-For the two reference values of LMP, the values of the averaged LMP after optimization, which relies on the accurate policy and the inaccurate policies respectively, are almost the same.
-The only difference is that the total demand reduction under policy 2 is slightly larger than that under the accurate one, when the reference point is set as 70\$/MW.
-The results show that the impact of the inaccurate parameters on the results is relatively small, and the proposed approach can still achieve the good performance under the policy built by the inaccurate system parameters.
+Due to measurement error and change of operating conditions, recorded system parameters such as line parameters can be different from the actual values.
+This can pose challenges to practical market operations.
+To investigate the influence of such inaccurate system parameters on DR targeting results, we consider two inaccurate price-demand relationship built by the inaccurate transmission limits, namely $\bm{\hat{f}}_1=0.9\bm{f}$ and $\bm{\hat{f}}_2=1.1\bm{f}$, where $\bm{f}$ denotes the original line flow limits.
+And we denote the price-demand relationship built under $\bm{\hat{f}}_1$ and $\bm{\hat{f}}_2$ as relationship 1 and relationship 2 in the following discussion.
+The results under the relationship based on the accurate parameters and the results under relationship 1 and relationship 2 are shown in Fig. \ref{Fig 8}, where the number of the targeted nodes is set as 5 and the acceptable LMP deviation $\bm{\epsilon}$ is set as 0.01.
+The reference value of LMP is set as 65 \$/MWh and 70 \$/MWh, respectively.
+For the two reference values of LMP, the values of the average LMP after optimization, which relies on the accurate and inaccurate relationships respectively, are the same.
+The only difference is that the total demand reduction cost under relationship 2 is slightly larger than that under the accurate one, when the reference point is set as 70 \$/MWh.
+The results show that the impact of the inaccurate parameters on the results is relatively small, and the proposed approach can still achieve the good performance under the price-demand relationship built by the inaccurate system parameters.